Lefted/Fuzzing-in-Go/README.md

      E.g. `$-store.books[*]`
 3. Recursive Descent
-   - For traversing all levels of the JSON tree to search for a property E.g. `$..auhor` to retrive all auhor fields in the document
+   - For traversing all levels of the JSON tree to search for a property E.g. `$..author` to retrieve all author fields in the document
 4. Filtering?
    - Filter Operator `?()` to only return elements matching a specific condition E.g. `$.store.books[?(@.price < 10)]`
-   - Existance Operator `@` which refers to the current node E.g. `$.store.books[?(@.isbn)]` to return all books with an isbn
+   - Existence Operator `@` which refers to the current node E.g. `$.store.books[?(@.isbn)]` to return all books with an isbn

-### Optional-functionality
+**Optional-functionality**

-1. Slice Operaion `[start:end]` to select a specific range of entries from an array E.g. `$.store.books[0:2]`
+1. Slice Operation `[start:end]` to select a specific range of entries from an array E.g. `$.store.books[0:2]`

-### Fuzz-testing
+**Fuzz testing ideas**

-- Generate random jsons using an existing generator
+- Generate random JSONs using an existing generator
 - Generate json paths
   - Generate json paths using the basic syntax
   - Generate malformed paths
     - Unclosed brackets
     - Missing dots
     - Invalid characters
-  - Edge casaes
+  - Edge cases
-    - Empty pahs
+    - Empty paths
-    - Extremly long paths
+    - Extremely long paths
     - Large indices
     - Deeply nested recursion

-# Lets start with the Stack VM
+# Meeting 1 - Implementation of the Stack VM

+We decided to use the stack-based virtual machine as our test project.
+First we will implement the stack-based virtual machine in Go.
+Then we will introduce a bug in the implementation.
+Finally, we will use the fuzzer to find the bug.

 ## Introduction

-We use the Reverse Polish Notation.
+The virtual machine can use the Reverse Polish Notation.
 This means we write the operands first and then the operation to be performed.

 `1 * (2 + 3)`